dataSPA/dataSPA-playground/README.md

 ![dataSPA Playground](./playtime.png)

-A single Go binary that serves interactive Datastar playgrounds with file-based routing, server-sent events (SSE), session management, and real-time messaging.
+A single Go binary for building and sharing interactive [Datastar](https://data-star.dev) playgrounds.
+Drop HTML templates into a directory, and `dsplay` turns them into a live server with file-based routing, server-sent events (SSE), session management, and real-time messaging — no build step required.

-## Features

-- **File-based routing**: Directory structure maps directly to URL paths
-- **SSE support**: Create a sequence of SSE events or loop a particular template
-- **Template variables**: Access to session data, hit counters, and request context
+Use it to prototype Datastar ideas, share interactive demos, or teach hypermedia concepts with a tool that gets out of your way.

 ## Installation